 When strolling through this 16th-century cemetery, author JK Rowling found a tombstone inscribed “Not all of me will die.”
 This mysterious message on Tom Riddle’s tomb served as the inspiration for Horcruxes in the Harry Potter novels.
 A poltergeist is also believed to roam through the cemetery amid graves dating as far back as the 1560s.
 Nearby is an old prison that only a few dare to enter, sometimes emerging with scratches and burns.

 Spot the lady in green at this 11th-century castle.
 The story goes that an unfaithful wife, the illegitimate daughter of King Charles VII, was murdered by her husband in the 15th century.
 Her ghost haunts the chapel, and those who have seen her say there are gaping holes where her eyes and nose should be.

 Many of the most haunted places around the world can be found in Australia.
 Grab a flickering lantern and wander through Port Arthur, a former penitentiary in Tasmania, which was once one of the most notorious penal colonies.
 Convicts lived in harsh conditions in the 18th and 19th centuries, and visitors often speak of unexplained activity attributed to the ghosts of those who suffered here.
 Further north, nightly ghost tours at the Coal Mines Historic Site tell the tales of the 500 convicts who labored underground in the eerie darkness.

 A stay at this Victorian property dating back to 1899 inspired the Queen of Crime, Agatha Christie, to write Death on the Nile.
 The opulent interior will have your imagination taking you deep into the pages of this mystery novel set on a journey through Egypt.

 Let Ker & Downey help you customize your own spooky trip through the most haunted places around the world.
-Contact your Luxury Travel Expert to start planning your journey.
+Contact our experts to start planning your journey.